The On-Demand video is located at the end of the Course Materials. Please read all Course Materials before participating in this activity.

 The intended result of this activity is increased knowledge.
 At the conclusion of this symposium, participants should be able to:

-The intended audience for this continuing medical education activity includes physicians, faculty and fellows/residents.
+The intended audience for this continuing medical education activity includes physicians, faculty, fellows/residents and allied health.

 Method of Instruction / Participation

-This enduring material comprises slide sets with text and audio with post-activity assessment and evaluation.
+This internet activity comprises slide sets with text and audio with post activity assessment and evaluation.

 Evaluation / Feedback

 We value your feedback; please send your suggestions and comments to the Office of Continuing Medical Education at Texas Heart Institute, email@example.com.

 Texas Heart Institute; Baylor St. Luke’s Medical Center

 This continuing medical education activity has been supported in part by educational grants from the following company: Edward Lifesciences, LLC.

 Texas Heart Institute is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.